elbakai/dashku-dev-guide/README.md

 __Code Formatters__

 SocketStream supports writing your application using langauges that compile into other formats.
 Dashku has been written using a combination of CoffeeScript, Jade, and Stylus.
-In order to support the use of these code formatters, we require some npm modules that handle converting the pre-processed code into it's web format (CoffeeScript -> JavaScript, Jade -> HTML, Stylus -> CSS):
+In order to support the use of these code formatters, we require some npm modules that handle converting the pre-processed code into it's web format (CoffeeScript into JavaScript, Jade into HTML, Stylus into CSS):

     # Code Formatters
     ss.client.formatters.add require 'ss-coffee'